-Neither Victoria Dock Primary School nor Hull City Council (HCC) can accept liability for the material accessed, stored or distributed or any consequences resulting from Internet use.
+Neither Victoria Dock Primary School nor TCT can accept liability for the material accessed, stored or distributed or any consequences resulting from Internet use.

-Victoria Dock Primary School should audit digital technological use to establish if the e-safety policy is adequate and that the implementation of the e-safety policy is appropriate.
+Victoria Dock Primary School must audit digital technological use to establish if the esafety policy is adequate and that the implementation of the e-safety policy is appropriate.